aliraza047/Ropstam-Mern-TASK/frontend/README.md

 Implement dropdowns, input fields, and validation for car & categories details.
 Each User have their own Categories & Cars.

-Suggestions: On Deleted Categories you can also delete Car created with that Category

 Data Tables for Sorting & Pagination:
 Use libraries like DataTables to display data in tables with sorting and pagination handle via Backend.

 API Calling:
-Using RTK Query with Toolkit for fetching data & performing operation on data.
+Using RTK Query with Toolkit for fetching data & performinh operation on data.

 Backend:
 User Authentication: